Ron A. Parsons Jr.

-Ronald A. Parsons Jr. is an American attorney who served as the United States Attorney for the District of South Dakota from 2018 to 2021.
+Ronald A. Parsons Jr. is an American attorney who served as the United States attorney for the District of South Dakota from 2018 to 2021.
+In 2025, he was nominated to the position to serve a second term.

 Early life and education

 Parsons Jr. graduated with a Bachelor of Arts from the University of Minnesota in 1994 and then a Juris Doctor with Sterling honors from the University of South Dakota School of Law in 1997.

 Legal career

-Following law school, Parsons worked as a judicial law clerk for the Honorable Roger Leland Wollman, Chief Judge of the United States Court of Appeals for the Eighth Circuit.
+Following law school, Parsons worked as a law clerk for Judge Roger Leland Wollman of the United States Court of Appeals for the Eighth Circuit.
 He then went into private practice at Johnson, Janklow, Abdallah, Reiter and Parsons, LLP in Sioux Falls, South Dakota.

+After serving his first term as U.S. attorney, Parsons went to work for Sioux Falls law firm Johnson Abdallah Janklow & Reiter LLP.

-United States Attorney
+United States attorney

+First term

 He was nominated by President Donald Trump on July 27, 2017, to be the United States Attorney for the District of South Dakota.
 He was confirmed by the United States Senate on December 20, 2017.
 He was sworn into office on January 5, 2018.

 On February 8, 2021, he along with 55 other Trump-era attorneys were asked to resign.
 He submitted his resignation on February 22, effective February 26.